Butterfield Technology Park

 In 2019 MWest sold and assigned their interest in the project and the entitlements to Braddock and Logan, who then sold a portion of the industrial property to Trammell Crow.

-The Development Agreement requires the City to prioritize and expedite processing of the application.
+The Development Agreement requires the City to prioritize and expedite the processing of the application.
 This project will be considered at the December 8th Planning Commission public hearing (detailed info below).

 Planning Commission Hearing - December 8, 2020 - Project Approved